slick/slick/slick/src/sphinx/code-generation.rst

 Integrated into sbt
 -------------------
-The code generator can be run before every compilation or manually.
+The code generator can be run before every compilation or manually in sbt_.
-An example project showing both can be `found here <https://github.com/slick/slick-codegen-example/tree/master>`_.
+An example project showing both can be `found here <https://github.com/slick/slick-codegen-example>`_.

 Generated Code
 --------------